 Johns Hopkins Medicine has six academic and community hospitals, multiple suburban health care and surgery centers, over 40 primary and specialty care practices, home care services and more.

-The Johns Hopkins Health Library is your A-Z resource on diseases and conditions, tests and procedures, health and wellness information and more.
+The Johns Hopkins Health section is your A-Z resource on diseases and conditions, tests and procedures, health and wellness information and more.